mroswell/gae-init-docs/main/templates/convention/markdown.md

 -------------------------------------------------------------------------------

-Use fenced code blocks (like GitHub) by wrapping your code with ` ``` ` and preferable followed by the language for proper highlighting.
+Use fenced code blocks (like GitHub) by wrapping your code with ` ``` ` and preferably followed by the language for proper highlighting.

 ```markdown
  ```python